-When a person struggles with an opioid addiction, the road to recovery can be complicated and intimidating.
+When a person struggles with opioid addiction, the road to recovery can be complicated and intimidating.
 Professional treatment is almost always necessary, but one of the most inhibitive barriers to seeking treatment is the idea of going through opioid withdrawal.
-Many options are available to help withdrawal, which includes rapid detox.
-However, some wonder is rapid detox dangerous?
+Many options are available to help with withdrawal, which include rapid detox.
+However, many people wonder if rapid detox is dangerous.

 Rapid Detox as a Solution